The earth is what we all have in common.

 We are all treaty people in Canada and it is up to all of us to uphold these values and put forward respect to the land.
 It is our collective responsibility to leave this land better than we found it.

 Robyn Broudie has been working in the outdoors for over a decade.
 She has spent many nights under the stars and has been continuously drawn to exploring the wild places of the earth.
 Her many years of travels have taken her through exotic rainforests, snowy mountains, reef covered oceans, and stark desert dunes.
 Having a background in Child Development, Robyn has facilitated and supervised numerous children's programs over the years.
 She has always had a passion for working with people and facilitating spaces for them to connect to the natural world.
 Her deep curiosity to learn more about human psychology and nature lead her to working in the field of wilderness therapy.
 Her experience guiding backcountry expeditions and facilitating adventure therapy programs with vulnerable youth, highlighted the incredible healing potential of the human connection and our vital need to sustain our innate relationship to the natural world.

 Founder of Roots 2 Rise

 Robyn has had the opportunity to work in many roles to help develop various outdoor programs serving children and youth with specialized needs including Autism, ADD, ADHD, OCD, PTSD, trauma, and addictions.
 She is always continuing to learn more about the field of Ecopsychology, which focuses on the relationship between human psychology and nature.
-Robyn is passionate about providing opportunities for children to explore the wild, and believes that these experiences are needed now more than ever.
+Robyn is passionate about providing opportunities for children to freely explore the wild, and believes that these experiences are needed now more than ever.